100,000 civil servants vote for strike action

 Details will be announced on 18 November if there are no "substantial" government proposals, the PCS said.

-"Our members have spoken and if the government fails to listen to them, we'll have no option than to launch a prolonged programme of industrial action reaching into every corner of public life," the PCS general secretary Mark Serwotka said in a statement.
+In a statement, PCS General Secretary Mark Serwotka said: "Our members have spoken and if the government fails to listen to them, we'll have no option than to launch a prolonged programme of industrial action reaching into every corner of public life."

-The union, which represents workers employed by several British government departments, said an average of 86.2% of its balloted members voted for industrial action - the highest percentage vote in the union's history.
+The civil service helps develop and implement government policy, as well as providing services to people across the UK including running prisons, employment services and paying benefits and pensions.

+Mr Serwotka said that the pressure of the cost-of-living crisis, job cuts and office closures had meant workers had "reached the end of their tethers".

 The PCS is the latest union to vote for industrial action following months of disruption to several industries, including transport and the legal profession.